nvtnicolas/CV_PHP/README.md

 - **CV Creation and Editing**: Users can create and modify their CVs.
 - **CV Display**: View a detailed, formatted CV in a clean user interface.
 - **Dark Mode**: Switch between light and dark themes for better visibility.
+- **Profile Image**: Users can upload a profile image to be included in their CV.
+- **Download CV**: Users can download their CV as a PDF file.

 ## Prerequisites